YashB63/GFG-Daily-Questions/README.md

     Note : A balanced binary tree is one in which for every node, the difference between heights of left and right subtree is not more than 1.

+Day 42:

+  Q1: Find duplicate rows in a binary matrix:

+    Given a boolean matrix of size RxC where each cell contains either 0 or 1, find the row numbers (0-based) of row which already exists or are repeated.

+  Q2: Overlapping Rectangles:

+    You are given an integer N.
+    Consider an array arr having N elements where arr[i] = 2*i+1.
+(The array is 0-indexed)

+    You are allowed to perform the
+    given operation on the array any number of times:

+    1) Select two indices i and j and increase arr[i] by 1 and decrease arr[j] by 1.

+    Your task is to find the minimum number of such operations required to make all the elements of the array equal.

+  Q3: Make array elements equal:

+    Given two rectangles,
+    find if the given two rectangles overlap or not.
+    A rectangle is denoted by providing the x and y coordinates of two points: the left top corner and the right bottom corner of the rectangle.

+    Two rectangles sharing a side are considered overlapping.
+    (L1 and R1 are the extreme points of the first rectangle and L2 and R2 are the extreme points of the second rectangle).

+    Note: It may be assumed that the rectangles are parallel to the coordinate axis.